IanBellomy/Dump/readme.md

 A: Yes.

 - Don't name your layer groups "x", "width", "Framer", "states", "animate", etc.
-- SaferDump.coffee will alert you when something is overwritten.
-Fixing the imported document is easy.
+- If you're anxious, use SaferDump.coffee .
+It will alert you when something is overwritten.
-- We're bashing out prototypes, not writing production code.
+- Don't sweat.
+We're bashing out prototypes, not writing production code.
+It's also easy to fix problems by renaming groups in your imported file and re-importing.